tyru/vice.vim/README.md

     call bar.say()

 ## Trait (Perl's role-like feature)
-NOTE: The similar thing is possible with .extends(), but traits can *require* some methods to implement

 - Trait can force implementer's class to implement some methods.
 - Trait can *require* some methods to implement